Skip to main content

 When the applicant is changing from another visa status to H-1B, he or she may not begin employment until an H-1B approval notice has been received from U.S. Citizenship and Immigration Services.

 The applicant may not travel outside the United States until the H-1B is approved.
-In some cases, applicants may wish to pay for expedited processing if immediate travel is necessary.
+In some cases, applicants may wish to pay for premium processing if immediate travel is necessary.

 Extension of Status